symfony/symfony-docs/doctrine/events.rst

         }
     }

-If you're using the :ref:`default services.yaml configuration <service-container-services-load-example>`, Symfony will register the Doctrine subscriber automatically thanks to the :ref:`autoconfigure <services-autoconfigure>` and :doc:`autowiring </service_container/autowiring>` features.
-However, if you need to associate the subscriber with a specific Doctrine connection, you must define a service for it and :doc:`tag it </service_container/tags>` with the ``doctrine.event_subscriber`` tag:
+The next step is to enable the Doctrine subscriber in the Symfony application by creating a new service for it and :doc:`tagging it </service_container/tags>` with the ``doctrine.event_subscriber`` tag:

 .. configuration-block::